navytux/pygolang/README.rst

  Pygolang - Go-like features for Python and Cython
 ===================================================

-Package `golang` provides Go-like features for Python:   XXX +pyx
+Package `golang` provides Go-like features for Python:

 - `gpython` is Python interpreter with support for lightweight threads.
 - `go` spawns lightweight thread.